Gentle forces will prevail

 Incision of the tongue root Source: J.M.
 Bourgery, ca. 1840

+How scientists sometimes handled the feelings and interests of individual patients we see in the experiment with stuttering children that went down in history as the Monster Experiment’.
 That in the 19th and 20th centuries many people resorted to hypnosis is understandable if you knew what you could face with regular treatment.
 Patient muteness had not yet been invented, and doctors could initiate treatment at their discretion.
 Those treatments were diverse and not infrequently experimental.
 What to do if you fell into the hands of Prussian surgeon J.F.
 Dieffenbach, who in the 19th century tried to treat stuttering by making an incision in the root of the tongue, with mostly disastrous consequences for the patient.
-[1](Bobrick, 2015 Metz, Rik, 2016,)

-Or what about the idea of a school for “speech-impaired children” as proposed by the “Mother of Dutch speech therapy” singing and speaking pedagogue Branco van Dantzig (1870-1942).
+[1](Bobrick, 2015 Metz, Rik, 2016,) Or what about the idea of creating a school for “speech-impaired children” as proposed by the “Mother of Dutch speech therapy” singing and speaking pedagogue Branco van Dantzig (1870-1942).
 This school was to provide extra support and help to children with speech impairments, such as stuttering, on the other hand protect children who do not stutter.
 A recurring idea in those years was that stuttering was not only hereditary but also contagious.
 And so stuttering children had to be kept away from non-stuttering children.

 The ‘Monster Experiment’

+As with so many problems in children, there was a theory to prove that parents were to blame for stuttering.
+American professor Wendell Johnson believed that stuttering did not have physiological or neurological causes and thus could not be found in the stutterer’s body or brain.
+Stuttering, he said, was learned and caused by the environment.
 One piece of evidence Johnson saw in the fact that there are significantly more male than female stutterers.
 After all, men in the Western world bear the yoke of expectation; they are expected to perform more.
 Whether unconsciously or not, parents transfer this pressure to their offspring and are therefore more likely to see speech problems in the child.
-This is what the Dutch speech therapist Mes meant when he wrote in the 1920s: “By correcting or ridiculing, which unfortunately parents and educators today often still consider as a pedagogical measure, the child is first rightly made aware of his mistake, which hitherto he was not aware of.
+That’s what the Dutch speech therapist Mes meant when he wrote in the 1920s: “By correcting or ridiculing, which unfortunately parents and educators today still often consider as a pedagogical measure, the child is first squarely made aware of his mistake, which hitherto he was not aware of.
 (Knife, 1927).

 The Monster Study